 These initiatives are interrelated and their impact has the potential to affect the academic mission in serious ways.
 It is therefore important to remain engaged and vigilant; academic staff should have a central role in shaping the future of UNB.

 We encourage members to follow the “Updates” section below, contact us and voice their concerns, and to seek answers from their Senate representatives, Deans, campus Vice-Presidents, and President Campbell.

-On 18 September 2017, UNB campus VPs, Dr MacLean and Dr MacKinnon, sent a joint message to academic staff.
-The message includes a new draft academic plan document, and an invitation to attend a University Town Hall on Wednesday 27 September at 2:00 pm, Kent Auditorium, Wu Conference Centre, Fredericton Campus, and Room 104, Oland Hall, Saint John campus.
+- 18 September 2017.
+UNB campus VPs, Dr MacLean and Dr MacKinnon, sent a joint message to academic staff.
+The message included a new draft academic plan document, and an invitation to attend a University Town Hall on Wednesday 27 September.

-On 25 September 2017, in an email to academic staff VP MacLean circulated a corrected version of the academic planning draft report.
+- 25 September 2017.
+In an email to academic staff VP MacLean circulated a corrected version of the academic planning draft report.
 His message clarified: “an appendix was included in our draft that contained raw text from submissions the Fredericton Academic Planning committee had received from units and individuals.
 This appendix had not been reviewed by the committee, and we have decided to remove the appendix from the draft.
 We would ask you to replace the attached corrected draft and discard the earlier version that had been distributed.”